Victoran0/Invoice-Data-Extractor/README.md

 ### Simple Demo:

-The input prompt is sent to the model alongside the uploaded invoice.
+The input prompt is sent to the model alongside the uploaded invoice, spiced with a bit of prompt engineering.
 The response of the model can be seen at the bottom.

 ![Testing the Invoice Data Extractor Streamlit App](./images/upper-screen.png)